brunocyh/Online_Job_Scrapper/README.md

 - Refactored the entire architecture, extensible for other application
 - Enhance performance
 - Critical tests included
-- Purpose: Training my refactor skills
+- Purpose: Demostrate my refactoring and data structure.
+Also to train my software engineering skills.

 ** NOTE:
 Due to privacy issue, all job data were not published.
 This project is built for fun and entirely for personal use only.